Lords persuades government to think again on devolved powers after Brexit

-The Lords voted 367 for, 209 against, amendment one to strenghten the common frameworks process.
+The Lords voted 367 for, 209 against, amendment 1 to strenghten the common frameworks process.
 Members argued the bill would undermine the process, an agreement for the four UK nations to work together on powers returning to the UK after Brexit.

-The second vote was on amendment seven, to take out subsections that would allow ministers to re-write elements of the bill after it becomes law (secondary legislation).
+The second vote was on amendment 7, to take out subsections that would allow ministers to re-write elements of the bill after it becomes law (secondary legislation).
 Members voted 327 in favour, 223 against.

 As the second chamber of the UK Parliament, the House of Lords is a revising chamber: members make arguments for changes to persuade the government to think again.
 Some of the amendments moved were accepted by the government.
 For example, the government agreed to amendment two which removed some ministerial powers.

 The minister Lord Callanan (Conservative) said the government listened to what members had said.
 To address the concerns the House raised, it agreed to remove powers that, after reflection, it now considered non-essential.

 The House of Lords Library briefing provides background information about the bill.